Verse:

 holy nation--antitypical to Israel.

 peculiar people--literally, "a people for an acquisition," that is, whom God chose to be peculiarly His: Acts 20:28, "purchased," literally, "acquired."
-God's "peculiar treasure" above others.
+God's "peculiar treasure" above others.show forth--publish abroad.
+Not their own praises but His.
+They have no reason to magnify themselves above others for once they had been in the same darkness, and only through God's grace had been brought to the light which they must henceforth show forth to others.

 Acts 20:28